-VIP CCW Services teaches non-resident CCW Permit classes and California CCW Permit classes and firearms instruction throughout Southern California to include the following counties: Los Angeles, Orange, Ventura, San Luis Obispo, San Bernardino, Riverside, San Diego.
-We also teach in Northern California by advanced arrangement.
+VIP CCW Services teaches non-resident CCW Permit classes and California CCW Permit classes and firearms instruction throughout Southern California to include the following counties: Los Angeles, Orange, Kern and San Diego.

 Q: Do I get a certificate once I complete the class?

 Yes.
 Students who satisfactorily complete our Multi State classes receive a certificate.
 On the certificate at minimum will include the Instructors Name, State Instructor Certification Seal, NRA Handgun Instructor Number and Students full legal name.
 When students complete our Los Angeles County CCW Permit Class, they receive a certificate certifying that they have completed the training requirements as per CA Penal Code 26165.

 Q: The multi-state CCW Class taught by VIP CCW Services meets the pre-requisite requirements for several state’s non-resident CCW Permits.
 Once I complete the class, I can immediately apply for non-resident CCW permits.
 Utah shall issue a permit within 60 days.
 Why would I want more than one non-resident CCW Permit?